OVGA Design Review

 Design review is a confidential process, except for live planning applications when the advice becomes part of a public record.

-VDRP panellists are experienced professional specialists in the built environment.
-The panel includes architects, urban designers, landscape architects and planners.
-VDRP also includes specialists in sustainability, accessibility, cultural heritage, health, public art engineering and design competitions.
+Our panellists are experienced professional specialists in the built environment.
+This includes architects, urban designers, landscape architects and planners, along with specialists in sustainability, accessibility, cultural heritage, health, public art engineering and design competitions.

 Since 2012 we have: